kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(A\) Copies of any annual reports submitted to the FAA under this subpart for a minimum of 5 years.

-\(B\) Records of notifications to the Federal Air Surgeon of refusals to submit to testing and violations of the alcohol misuse prohibitions in this chapter by covered employees who hold medical certificates issued under part 67 of this chapter.
+\(B\) Records of notifications to the Federal Air Surgeon of refusals to submit to testing and violations of the alcohol misuse prohibitions in this chapter by covered employees who hold medical certificates issued under [[Volume 2/D Airmen/0067 Medical standards and certification.md|part 67 of this chapter]].

 \(C\) Documents presented by a covered employee to dispute the result of an alcohol test administered under this subpart.

-\(D\) Records related to other violations of §§120.19 or 120.37.
+\(D\) Records related to other violations of §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37.

 \(ii\) *Two years.* Records related to the testing process and training required under this subpart.